All Episodes

 I just can't live.

-I can't live with the embarrassment, exactly.
+I can't live with the embarrassment.

 Halfway through.

-The pain though.
+The pain, though.

-Oh god, your hair gets stuck in a big ass wheel.
+Oh, God, your hair gets stuck in a big-ass wheel.

 It's like all your weights right there.

-Oh yeah, it wasn't a small guy.
+He wasn't a small guy.

 He's kind of a bigger fella.